 Running GPim notebooks in the cloud

-- Executable Google Colab notebook with the example of applying GP to sparse spiral 2D scans in piezoresponse force microscopy (PFM) and hyperspectral 3D data in Band Excitation PFM.
+- Executable Google Colab notebook with the examples of applying GP to sparse spiral 2D scans in piezoresponse force microscopy (PFM), simulated 2D atomic image in electron microscopy, and hyperspectral 3D data in Band Excitation PFM.

 - Executable Google Colab notebook with the example of applying GP to 4D spectroscopic dataset for smoothing and resolution enhancement in contact Kelvin Probe Force Microscopy (cKPFM).